merill/microsoft-graph-docs/api-reference/v1.0/api/application-get.md

 }
 ```

-### Example 2: Get application by AppId
+### Example 2: Get application by app ID

-Get application by AppId
+The following example shows how to get an application by app ID.

 #### Request
-Here is an example of the request.
+The following is an example of the request.

 # [HTTP](#tab/http)